matrix-org/synapse/docs/turn-howto.md

  * If you are using a browser-based client under Chrome, check `chrome://webrtc-internals/` for insights into the internals of the negotiation.
+On Firefox, check the "Connection Log" on `about:webrtc`.

    (Understanding the output is beyond the scope of this document!)

  * There is a WebRTC test tool at https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/.
 To